jrmph/Calculus/docs/guide/introduction.md

-# Introduction to MetaGPT
+# Introduction to jrmph

-MetaGPT is a revolutionary multi-agent framework that transforms natural language requirements into production-ready code.
+jrmph is a revolutionary multi-agent framework that transforms natural language requirements into production-ready code.
 By simulating a collaborative software company environment, it orchestrates multiple AI agents to work together, each playing specific roles in the software development lifecycle.

-## What is MetaGPT?
+## What is jrmph?

-MetaGPT is designed to:
+jrmph is designed to:
 - Break down complex programming tasks into manageable components
 - Generate high-quality, production-ready code
 - Follow software engineering best practices